Ningyocho Area

 Ningyocho image

-Ningyocho neighborhood with a variety of faces
+Ningyocho neighborhood with various faces

-Areas with a glimpse of various history depending on the town
+An area where you can get a glimpse of various history depending on the town

-The towns in this area have their own faces.
-Many puppeteers lived in Ningyocho, a town of the common people where Nakamuraza and Ichimura-za were located, and wholesalers developed near Bakurocho and Yokoyamacho, which were important roads.
-Speaking of "Hamacho / Hisamatsucho", it is known as a town where smart sisters come and go, and a town with Meijiza, but this neighborhood was mostly Samurai residence.
-"Kodemmacho / Otemmacho" was home to many people who served as horses carrying luggage on the back of horses.
-"Higashinihombashi" is a town that integrates the names of Yakkenbori-cho, Muramatsucho, Yanokura-cho, Tachibana-cho, etc. in the area such as Ryogokubashi and Yanagibashi, and local people still call each other with old town names. .
-The area around "Kofune-cho, Horidome-cho, Tomizawa-cho" is rich in the Horidome River where merchants carry goods, and Kakigara-cho, which used to be a seaside, was an area where Daimyo-yashiki and Hagimoto-yashiki were lined up.
-Koamicho still has shops that have been operating for more than 200 years, and Nakasu, which was once bustling with Okawa fireworks, and Hakozakicho, which was a samurai area, were commercial and industrial towns.
-It is known as the headquarters of Japanese financial institutions that developed and opened in 1882 (1882).
+The cities of this area have their faces.
+Many puppeteers lived in Ningyocho, a town for the common people where Nakamuraza and Ichimuraza were located, and wholesalers developed near the important highways, Bakurocho and Yokoyamacho.
+Speaking of "Hamacho / Hisamatsucho", it is known as a town with Meijiza, where chic sisters came and went, but this area was a place with many Samurai residence.
+"Kodemmacho / O Temmacho" lived many people who served as horses carrying luggage on the back of horses.
+"Higashinihombashi" is a town that integrates town names such as Yakenbori-cho, Muramatsucho, Yanokura-cho, Tachibanacho, etc. in the area such as Ryogokubashi and Yanagibashi, and locals still call each other by old town names.
+The area around Kofune-cho, Hori Tomecho, Tomizawa-cho is rich in the Horidome River where merchants carry goods, and Kakigara-cho, which used to be the seaside, was an area where daimyo residences and flagship residences were lined up.
+Koamicho still has shops that have been operating for more than 200 years, and Nakasu, once bustling with Okawa fireworks, and Hakozakicho, a samurai area, are commercial and industrial towns.
+It is known as the "Bank of Japan's founding place" for the Japanese financial institution, which developed and opened in 1882 (1882).

 • Nihonbashikodenmacho